STUDY JAPANESE ONLINE WITH NATIVES HERE

-Aikido: The Path of Unification
+Aikido - The Way of Unification

 Let's talk about the origin of aikido, what aikido is for, what are the correct ways to use aikido, among other different types of explanations about this Japanese martial art.
 The summary below will help you navigate: